Zucchini and Ricotta Meatballs

 • Parchment paper

-How to Prepare Grated Zucchini and Ricotta Meatballs
+How to Make Grated Zucchini and Ricotta Meatballs in the Oven

-• To prepare the zucchini meatballs, start by trimming the zucchini.
-Wash them thoroughly and dry them, then grate them with a large-hole grater (1), letting them fall into a bowl (2).
-Once all the zucchinis are grated, squeeze them a little at a time with your hands to remove the excess water (3).
+• To prepare zucchini meatballs, start by trimming the ends off the zucchini.
+Wash them thoroughly and dry them, then grate them with a grater with large holes (1), letting them fall into a bowl (2).
+Once all the zucchini are grated, squeeze them a little at a time with your hands to remove the excess water (3).

 zucchini and ricotta oven-baked meatballs easy tasty vegetarian recipe il chicco di mais 1 grating zucchini

-• Return them to the bowl and add the ricotta, a generous pinch of salt, a grind of pepper, a couple of grates of lemon zest, and the chopped mint (4).
-Mix thoroughly, then add the egg (5).
-Incorporate it perfectly into the mixture, stirring with a spoon, then add the Parmesan, the Pecorino, and the breadcrumbs (6).
+• Put them back in the bowl and add the ricotta, a good pinch of salt, a grind of pepper, a couple of grates of lemon zest, and the chopped mint (4).
+Mix carefully, then add the egg (5).
+Incorporate it perfectly into the mixture by mixing with a spoon, then add the Parmesan, the Pecorino, and the breadcrumbs (6).

 zucchini and ricotta oven-baked meatballs easy tasty vegetarian recipe il chicco di mais 2 add ricotta

-• Continue mixing until you obtain a homogeneous mixture, soft but not liquid (7).
-If it seems too runny – this can happen if the ricotta is a bit watery – add a little more breadcrumbs.
+• Continue mixing until you obtain a homogeneous mixture, rather soft but not liquid (7).
+If it turns out too soft – which can happen if the ricotta is a bit watery – add a little more breadcrumbs.
 Take a heaping tablespoon of the mixture and, with slightly damp hands, shape it into a slightly flattened meatball (8).

 zucchini and ricotta oven-baked meatballs easy tasty vegetarian recipe il chicco di mais 3 make meatballs

 • Place it on a baking sheet lined with parchment paper.
-Continue in this way until all the mixture is used; remember to moisten your hands often, otherwise the mixture will be too sticky to handle.
-Once all the zucchini and ricotta meatballs are formed, lightly drizzle them with a bit of oil (9) and bake them in a preheated oven at 392°F (static) for 25-30 minutes, until slightly golden (10).
+Continue this way until all the mixture is used up; remember to frequently wet your hands, otherwise the mixture will be too sticky to handle.
+Once all the zucchini and ricotta meatballs are formed, lightly drizzle them with a bit of oil (9) and bake them in a preheated oven at 400°F (static) for 25-30 minutes, until they are slightly golden (10).

 zucchini and ricotta oven-baked meatballs easy tasty vegetarian recipe il chicco di mais 4 bake in oven

-• Take them out of the oven and serve them immediately.
-They are excellent on their own but also go well with various types of sauces.
-Among the most suitable, especially in summer, are yogurt-based sauces like tzatziki; if you love bold flavors, you can opt for a spicy sauce like the Mexican one, or an eggplant-based sauce (melitzanosalata).
+• Remove them from the oven and serve immediately.
+They are excellent on their own, but also with various sauces.
+Among the most suitable, especially in summer, are yogurt-based sauces like tzatziki; if you like bold flavors, you can opt for a spicy sauce such as the Mexican one, or for a sauce based on eggplants (melitzanosalata).

 v_ zucchini and ricotta oven-baked meatballs easy tasty vegetarian recipe il chicco di mais